 The best bread makers you can buy today

-It's an unusually tall machine because built into the hinged lid are not one, but two dispensing compartments, one for nuts and seeds and another for yeast.
-The latter innovation ensures the active ingredient is timed for maximum effect.
-That means there's no room for a window, through which to peer at your dough, but it seems a sacrifice worth making if using yeast as opposed to a pre-packaged bread mix.
+It's an unusually tall machine because built into the hinged lid is a dispensing compartment with two hatches, one for nuts, seeds and raisins and another for yeast.
+The latter ensures the active ingredient is on a timed-release for maximum effect.
+That means there's no room for a window through which to peer at your dough, but it seems a sacrifice worth making if using yeast as opposed to a pre-packaged bread mix.
 On average it took about four hours to complete the process from warming and kneading to proofing and baking.
 Our test results using two standard bread mixes weren’t quite as good as the bread produced by the Breville Custom Loaf – the Panasonic’s top crust was much paler even after selecting a darker crust – but the internal structure was spot on.

 A non-stick coating in the bread-pan makes this bread maker particularly easy to clean, but the Sunbeam BM2500 Compact Bakehouse’s best trick is that it’s dead simple to use.
 Just toss in your ingredients and you can leave overnight to do its thing.